Cassiopeia (mother of Andromeda): Constellation

 The constellation Cassiopeia, near to the pole star, can be seen from latitudes north of 35°N during the whole year.
 The constellation is also visible in countries north of the Tropic of Capricorn, in late spring.

 Ethiopian tradition

-Some Ethiopian king lists mention Cassiopeia as a ruling queen of Ethiopia.
-According to a king list presented by prince Tafari Makonnen, she ruled as part of the Agdazyan dynasty and reigned for 19 years from 1890 to 1871 BC, with dates following the Ethiopian calendar.
+According to the 1922 regnal list of Ethiopia, Cassiopeia ruled Ethiopia as part of the Agdazyan dynasty and reigned for 19 years from 1890 to 1871 BC, with dates following the Ethiopian calendar.